ForgeRock/forgeops/kustomize/dev/README-dev.md

 ## Passwords

-Run the `./bin/quickstart.sh -p` script to obtain passwords for the AM and IDM UIs.
+Run `./bin/quickstart.sh -p` to obtain passwords for the AM and IDM UIs.

 ## Customizing the Deployment Profile Components